fouzdertech/business-suite-doc/overview.md

 # Core Modules

-CloudOnex Business Suite’s core modules cover essential business functions, each designed to improve efficiency, accuracy, and visibility into different aspects of your operations.
+FouzderIT Business Suite’s core modules cover essential business functions, each designed to improve efficiency, accuracy, and visibility into different aspects of your operations.

 ### 1. Sales